MurhafSousli/ngx-wordpress/README.md

 - Version 2 coming soon (New architecure).

-- Combine Model and Collection and States into a single service `WpService`.

 - Authentication:

     * Cookie Authentication (if you app works internally as a wordpress theme).